 Spirits Marketing 101

 You have your foundations set and you’re ready to go.
 It’s time to engage in some serious spirits marketing.
-So how do you market your brand?
+So how do you market your brand on your own without the help of an alcohol marketing agency?

 Invest in local events